DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "I told thou already: we're almost there."

 Said Reiren, who was walking ten meters ahead of them.
-Following right after her was Jeanne, and then guard Farin.
+Following right after her was Jeanne, and then her bodyguard Farin.

 "Reiren, are there really ruins in this forest?"

-Asked Commander, who wasn't looking very enthusiastic.
+Asked the Commander, who wasn't looking very enthusiastic.

-"Certainly we left my soldiers at our place, but..."
+"We left the soldiers behind, though..."

-"Last night, wasn't thee the one who shown interest?
+"Last night, wasn't thee the one who showed interest?
-I only said that there were some ruins left by humans, in direction from where that giant beast came."
+I only said that there were some ruins left by humans, in the direction from where that giant beast came."

 "Anyone would get interested when you say it like that."

 Following the traces of devastation left by the cryptid...
-Last night using it's footprints Reiren traced it's path and as result, she found nearby ruins which she believed to be belonged to humans.
+Last night Reiren traced its path using its footprints, and as a result, she found ruins nearby which she believed to have belonged to humans.

-"Difficult to imagine finding ruins left by humans so deep in the forest."
+"It's difficult to imagine finding ruins left by humans so deep in the forest."

-Said Farin who cut a vine in front with her shamshir.
+Said Farin, who cut a vine in front with her shamshir.

-"On what grounds you believe it to be human work?"
+"On what grounds do you believe it to be human work?"

 "Cause it is not our work.
-Thus wouldn't be humans the only one who could make such building?
+Thus wouldn't be humans the only ones who could make such a building?
 I cannot fathom when it was built though.
-Well see for thyself."
+Well, see for thyself."

 Elf pushed aside leaves with both of her hands and pointed ahead with her chin.